DelroyGayle/KoolAIChess/TESTING.md

    * Removes leading/trailing whitespace
    * Removes unprintable characters (ASCII **\x00-\x08\x0B-\x1F\x7F-\xFF**)
    * Replaces Tab characters with spaces
-   * Removes **carriage returns \r** leaving solely **linefeed characters \n**
+   * Removes **carriage returns \r** leaving solely **line feed characters \n**
    * Then parses each component that makes up a chess move; that is
    *  * Move Number
    *  * White's Chess move
    *  * Black's Chess move
    * It will play each move without human intervention until either
-   * a) It reads a item of text that it cannot parse whereby it will display a message.
+   * a) It reads an item of text that it cannot parse whereby it will display a message.
 Then it will proceed to handle chess moves from the Player via the keyboard
    * b) The end of the file is reached whereby, in like manner,  it will display a suitable message.
 Then it will proceed to handle chess moves from the Player via the keyboard
    * c) A Game Termination Marker is detected: That is, either one of the following strings:
       + **1-0** which means (White wins)